TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_7610.md

 Notably, there are many sources for learning more about R online, including several free books (e.g., tysonbarrett.com/Rstats).
 The reason this software was chosen for this class is because of its ability to reproducibly and succinctly run any analyses that you will be needing throughout your research and/or analytic career.

-*Note: An introductory R course is being offered concurrent to this course, Thursdays at noon.*
+*Note: An introductory R course is being offered concurrent to this course, Tuesdays at noon.*

 ## Selected Policies & Procedures: